-- A. Building or structure mounted antennas completely concealed from view. - B. Building or structure mounted antennas set back from roof edge, not visible from public right-of way.

-- C. Building or structure mounted antennas below roof line (facade mount, pole mount) visible from public right-of-way, painted to match existing structure. - D. Building or structure mounted antennas above roof line visible from public right of-way. - E. Monopoles. - F. Towers. - Facilities designed to meet an A & B ranked preference does not require a site design alternatives analysis.
-Facilities designed to meet a C through F ranked preference, inclusive, must submit a site design alternatives analysis as part of the required application materials. (c) site design alternatives analysis shall, at a minimum, consist of: - a.
-Written evidence indicating why each higher preference design alternative can not be used.
+- A. Building or structure mounted antennas completely concealed from view. - B. Building or structure mounted antennas set back from roof edge, not visible from public right-of way. - C. Building or structure mounted antennas below roof line (facade mount, pole mount) visible from public right-of-way, painted to match existing structure. - D. Building or structure mounted antennas above roof line visible from public right of-way. - E. Monopoles. - F. Towers. - \ Facilities designed to meet an A & B ranked preference do not require a site design alternatives analysis.
+Facilities designed to meet a C through F ranked preference, inclusive, must submit a site design alternatives analysis as part of the required application materials.
+Site design alternatives analysis shall, at a minimum, consist of: - a.
+Written evidence indicating why each higher preference design alternative cannot be used.
 Such evidence shall be in sufficient detail that independent verification could be obtained if required by the City of Oakland Zoning Manager.
 Evidence should indicate if the reason an alternative was rejected was technical (e.g. incorrect height, interference from existing RF sources, inability to cover required area) or for other concerns (e.g. inability to provide utilities, construction or structural impediments).

-City of Oakland Planning staff have reviewed (see attachment A alternative site analysis letter) and determined that the site selected is conforming to all other telecommunication regulation requirements.
-The project has met design criteria (C) since the antennas will be mounted on existing PG&E pole expansion and will be camouflage partially with the existing mature trees and equipment cabinet box and battery backup box will be within singular equipment box attached to the utility pole painted to match color of an existing PG&E utility pole to minimize potential visual impacts from public view.
+The project meets design criteria (C) since the antennas will be mounted on existing PG&E pole expansion and will be camouflaged partially by the existing mature trees, and the equipment cabinet box and battery backup box will match the color of the existing joint utility pole to minimize potential visual impacts from public view.
+City of Oakland Planning staff have reviewed (see Attachment A, alternative site analysis letter) and determined that the site selected conforms to all other telecommunication regulation requirements.

-4. Project Radio Frequency Emissions Standards
+Project Radio Frequency Emissions Standards